Isoperiodic foliation of the stratum $\Omega\mathcal{M}_1(1,1,-2)$: Equilateral triangulation, true trees and conformal structure of arithmetic leaves

-\paragraph{\bfseries Equilateral triangulation and true trees} A \emph{Belyi function} is a holomorphic map $f$ from a Riemann surface $X$ to $\hat{\mathbb{C}}$ with only $3$ critical values (usually taken to be $0,1,\infty$).
-Equivalently, $X$ admits an \emph{equilateral triangulation}, by taking the inverse images under $f$ of the upper and lower half planes in $\mathbb{C}$.
-Conformally, we may reconstruct $X$ by gluing identical pieces of equilateral triangles according to the combinatorics given by the triangulation.
+A \textit{Bely\u{\i} function} is a holomorphic map \(f\) from a compact Riemann surface \(X\) to \(\cp\) with only 3 critical values (usually taken to be \(0, 1, \infty\)).
+Equivalently, \(X\) admits an \emph{equilateral triangulation}, by taking the inverse images under \(f\) of the upper half-plane and lower half-plane in \(\mathbb{C}\).
+Conformally, we may reconstruct \(X\) by gluing identical pieces of equilateral triangles according to the combinatorics given by the triangulation.

 Note that not every Riemann surface admits an equilateral triangulation.
-A classical result of Belyi states that a compact Riemann surfaces admits an equilateral triangulation iff it is algebraic \cite{Bel}.
-On the other hand, by a recent result of Bishop and Rempe, every noncompact Riemann surface admits an equilateral triangulation \cite{BR}.
+A classical result of Bely\u{\i} states that a compact Riemann surface admits an equilateral triangulation if and only if it is algebraic \cite{Bel}.
+On the other hand, by a recent result of Bishop and Rempe, every non-compact Riemann surface admits an equilateral triangulation \cite{BR}.

-If $X=\hat{\mathbb{C}}$ and the Belyi function $f$ is a polynomial, then it is also called a \emph{Shabat polynomial}.
-It is easy to see that in this case $f^{-1}([0,1])$ is a tree.
-Such a tree is called a \emph{true tree}, and up to M\"obius transformations, every finite tree in the plane is equivalent to a unique true tree.
+If \(X = \cp\) and the Bely\u{\i} function \(f\) is a polynomial, then it is also called a \textit{Shabat polynomial}.
+It is easy to see that in this case \(f^{-1}\left(\,[0,1]\,\right)\) is a tree.
+Such a tree is called a \textit{true tree}, and up to M\"obius transformations, every finite tree in the plane is equivalent to a unique true tree.

 True trees are \emph{conformally balanced}, in the sense that the harmonic measure seen from infinity of every edge on either side is the same.
-Equivalently, the Riemann mapping from the complement of a true tree in $\hat{\mathbb{C}}$ to $\hat{\mathbb{C}}-\mathbb{D}$ fixing $\infty$ maps each side of the edges to an circular arc of equal length.
+Equivalently, the Riemann mapping from the complement in \(\cp\) of a true tree to \(\cp \setminus \mathbb{D}\), that fixes \(\infty\), maps each side of the edges to a circular arc of equal length.

-Let $\mathcal{L}$ be the (unmarked) arithmetic real leaf with period group $\mathbb{Z}$.
-Then $\mathcal{L}$ admits an equilateral triangulation.
-Indeed, each chamber is identified with the upper half plane, which can be tiled by vertical half strips bounded by vertical rays starting at integers.
-Mapping the vertex at infinity of each triangle to $\infty$, we get the corresponding Belyi function $f:\mathcal{L}\to\mathbb{C}$.
-The preimage $f^{-1}([0,1])$ gives precisely the walls of the chambers, shown in Figure~\ref{fig:binary_tree}.
+Let \(\mathfrak{L}\) be the (unmarked) arithmetic real leaf with period group \(\mathbb{Z}\).
+Then \(\mathfrak{L}\) admits an equilateral triangulation.
+Indeed, each chamber is identified with the upper half-plane, which can be tiled by vertical half-strips bounded by vertical rays starting at integers.
+Mapping the vertex at infinity of each triangle to \(\infty\), we get the corresponding Bely\u{\i} function \(f : \mathfrak{L} \to \mathbb{C}\).
+The preimage \(f^{-1}([0,1])\) gives precisely the walls of the chambers, shown in Figure~\ref{fig:binary_tree}.